-- Making sure the environment is as restful as possible and there is room for staff to care for your family member or friend. - Visiting during daytime and/or evening hours where possible. - Respecting other patients' and visitors' need for privacy. - Supervising children who visit with you at all times. - Remembering visiting can be tiring.
-It is important to make sure you look after yourself and get plenty of rest. - Being considerate of other patients, visitors and members of staff.
+- Making sure the environment is as restful as possible and there is room for staff to care for your family member or friend. - Visiting during daytime and/or evening hours where possible. - Respecting other women's and visitors' need for privacy. - Supervising children you bring with you to visit at all times. - Remembering visiting can be tiring.
+It is important to make sure you look after yourself and get plenty of rest. - Being considerate of other families, visitors and members of staff.